rentruewang/mind/entertainment/stories.md

 Amusing = not predictable (creative)
 Emotion vs logic (good stories make you learn about humans) Something new (creative, surprising)
+Engaging (keeps you thinking, suspense)
+Relatable characters (make you care)

 _I personally use this metric: Do I want to read it a second time?_